SMAC-Group/course_intro_statistics/chapters/chapter1.md

 * DONE (idar)
 ```

-To test if the package is correctly installed you can simply run
+To test if the package is correctly installed you can simply run:

 ```r
 library(idar)